Hermann-Lietz School - Haubinda

 Academic & Professional Training

 My path has been a transformation from performer to educator.
 Trained as a pianist and organist at the Mozarteum Salzburg, I began my career on stage before shifting my focus to teaching.
-Over time, I earned a formal teaching license in Berlin and gained experience across national and international school systems.

 1991 - Bachelor of the Arts in Music Degree